ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Features for the size of the saved spots masks

-  If not empty, SpotMAX will save the segmentation masks of the spots in the same folder where the spots image file is located.
+  If not empty, SpotMAX will generate one segmentation mask per selected size feature.
+The feature will be used to determine the size of the spots masks.

   You can provide as many size features as you want.
-SpotMAX will then save one file per selected feature.
+You can also define a completely custom size.

   See the section :ref:`segmentation-data` for more details about how the files will named.